Nu metal: 2004–2010: Further decline and new directions

 Although nu metal's popularity survived into 2002 and 2003, much of it had dropped significantly by 2004.
-By this point in time, indie and garage rock revival bands such as the Strokes, The White Stripes, and Jet were achieving mainstream success as nu metal's popularity started to decline, and by the mid-late 2000s, the popularity of emo exceeded that of nu metal.
+By the mid-late 2000s, the popularity of emo exceeded that of nu metal.
 Also during this time, metalcore, a fusion of extreme metal and hardcore punk, became one of the most popular genres in the new wave of American heavy metal, with the success of bands like Killswitch Engage, Shadows Fall, God Forbid, Unearth, Trivium, and Bullet for My Valentine.
 Groove metal band Lamb of God also became successful in the heavy metal genre.
 Stephen Hill of Louder Sound called the rise of metalcore after the decline of nu metal "the metalcore revolution".

-By 2004, several nu metal bands had begun to experiment with other genres to adapt to the changes in trends.
+In the mid-late 2000s, several nu metal bands experimented with other genres to adapt to the changes in trends.
 Linkin Park's third studio album Minutes to Midnight, released in 2007, was noted for its near-complete departure from the band's nu metal sound.
 Describing the album's style, singer Chester Bennington stated, "We've really moved away from anything that sounds like nu-metal."
 Nu metal bands such as Disturbed, Soulfly, Drowning Pool, and Slipknot had begun to utilize heavier elements of groove metal, death metal and thrash metal into their music.
 Similarly to Limp Bizkit; Staind and Papa Roach had also begun experimenting with Alternative Rock into their sound.
-Staind's 2003 album 14 Shades of Grey was significantly less heavy than previous albums and shows the band's departure from nu metal and a movement towards a lighter sound.
 Papa Roach abandoned the nu metal genre entirely with their 2004 album Getting Away with Murder, moving to a hard rock style.
 System of a Down released two albums in 2005, Mezmerize and Hypnotize.
 Both did well commercially and critically, but the band took a more alternative metal approach to the two albums compared to their past three efforts.
 In 2005, Limp Bizkit released an EP called The Unquestionable Truth (Part 1) which had little promotion and advertising.
 The album was not very popular; its sales fell 67% during its second week of release.
 In 2006, Limp Bizkit went on hiatus.
 In 2012, vocalist Fred Durst said:

 "Here's the deal: say in 2000, there were 35 million people who connected to this band.
 Twelve years later, lots of those people have moved on.
 We were a moment in time and it's over."